Difficulty: Medium, Asked-in: Google

 Input: X[] = [5, 1, 5, 2, 5, 3, 5, 4, 6, 5], Output: 5

-A simple approach would be to traverse the array and count the frequency of each element using a hash table.
-During the traversal, if we found an element with a count larger than 1, we return that element.
-Why are we returning the element with a count larger than 1?
-(Think!)
+A simple approach would be to traverse the array and count frequency of each element using hash table.
+During the traversal, if we find an element with frequency count greater than 1, we return that element.
+Why are we returning element with frequency count greater than 1?
+The idea is simple: There is only one element repeated N times and other N elements are unique.

 {